 This one may seem a little silly, but students LOVE to learn about this parade.
 Try reading the book Balloons Over Broadway by Melissa Sweet, and then give your students time to brainstorm and sketch their own idea for a parade float.

 If you've got time, you can even have them create miniature models of their float using shoe boxes or balloons.
+Students love Thanksgiving activities that involve creativity!
 There are also several good Youtube videos about the history of the parade.
 You can preview them to see which might be best for your students.

 - History of Thanksgiving Day Parade – History Channel